no3l0815/no3l0815/README.md

 - 👋 Hi, I’m @no3l0815
-- 👀 I’m interested in learning stuff
+- 👀 I’m interested in linux
 - 🌱 I’m currently learning C
 - 💞️ I’m looking to collaborate on many things
 - 📫 How to reach me per mail i guess